PRECIOUS-Gold set for weekly drop on dollar and equities gains

 Among other precious metals, silver was on track to

-post a 5.8 percent weekly gain, its biggest jump since May.
-It
+post a 5 percent weekly gain -- its biggest jump in six weeks.

 Platinum was headed for its third straight weekly